Imperal Docs

 ext.oauth reference

-ext.oauth + ctx.oauth_authorize_url — let the platform run the whole OAuth account-connect flow: declare a provider, build the authorize URL, and have accounts saved automatically with client creds from app-scope secrets.
+ext.oauth + ctx.oauth_authorize_url — let the platform run the whole OAuth connect flow: declare a provider, build the authorize URL, save accounts automatically.

 ext.oauth(...) hands the entire OAuth "connect an account" flow to the platform.
 You declare which providers your extension connects (Google, Microsoft, Yahoo, …), and the platform runs the dance end to end: it builds the authorize URL, exchanges the code, fetches the account email, saves a standard account record, and renders the result window.
 You write no OAuth code — no webhook, no token-exchange, no cron, no profile call.